Environmentally-Friendly Practices at Marist College

 - Marist uses insect-repelling soap instead of insecticide to control pests in the College's greenhouse.

-- Marist uses T8 and T5 lower-wattage, longer-life light bulbs.
+- Marist uses T8 and T5 lower-wattage, longer-life light bulbs along with LED lighting in campus facilities.

 - Marist uses green-certified cleaning products comprehensively.

-- There are motion detectors/light sensors located at the Library and Fontaine Hall and at other locations throughout campus.
+- There are motion detectors/light sensors installed in many campus buildings throughout campus.

-- In fall 2006, the College purchased a hydraulic compressor for cans and plastic to increase its capacity for the collection of recyclables, and in fall 2007, it began composting food waste at campus dining service locations.
+- In fall 2006, the College purchased a hydraulic compressor for cans and plastic to increase its capacity for the collection of recyclables.
+In fall 2007, the College began composting food waste through campus dining services and in fall 2013, converted to using a hyper accelerated food waste decomposition system.

 - Where possible, the College uses low-VOC paints/glues and recycled carpets/ceiling tiles.